Judy Wilson-Smith

 About me

-I work with those who are facing difficult relational dilemmas with significant people in their lives either personally or professionally.
+I work with individuals who are facing difficult relational dilemmas with significant people in their lives either personally or professionally.
 This includes those who suffer as a result of living with an addict and/or alcoholic family member.

 I offer a peaceful and confidential space for you to explore your dilemmas, to be positive and accepting of yourself and to find self-compassion for the suffering you’ve experienced.
 This is a space within which you can reconnect to a sense of inner choice and create your own path to happiness and peace whilst respecting the choices of others who matter to you.